dw-rowlands/dw-rowlands.github.io/Baltimore-MVA/Baltimore-MVA.md

+---
-# Map of Baltimore Housing Market Typology Data
+title: Map of Baltimore Housing Market Typology Data
+---

 ![](Baltimore-MVA.png)
 [Full-sized Version](Baltimore-MVA.png)

+This map was produced for Lab 1 in GES 687 during the Fall 2018 semester at UMBC.

 ### Resources Used